tuerkerme/Analysis-of-Major-Hacking-Incidences/README.md

 ## Data Source

-Cyber Security Data: The primary dataset used for this analysis is the "df.csv" file obtained from Kaggle.com, containing detailed information about hacked companies, their sectors and attack type.
+Cybersecurity Data: The principal dataset underpinning this analysis is derived from the "df.csv" file, sourced from Kaggle.com.
+This dataset encompasses intricate details pertaining to compromised companies, inclusive of their respective sectors, types of attacks sustained, and the chronological occurrence of these incidents.

 ## Tools